BenoitLeguay/blog/_posts/2020-09-12-Reinforcement-Learning-DNA.md

 **Crude unbiased estimator**

-During training within an episode, for each state $st$, the policy generates an action $a$.
+During training within an episode, for each state $$st$$, the policy generates an action $$a$$.
 We refer to this generated action as the episodic sample.
 A crude approximation of the entropy bonus is:

 $$H_{\theta}^{crude}=-log\>p_{\theta}(a)=-\sum_{i=1}^{d}p_{\theta}(a_i\mid a_{i-1})$$